lmorg/murex/docs/events/signaltrap.md

 ### Plan 9 Support

-Plan 9 is not currently supported.
-Please raise a feature request on Github if this is a feature you would like added.
+Plan 9 is not supported.

 ### Stdout